Alfresco/docs-alfresco/microsoft-365/latest/install/index.md

 The Microsoft 365 connector zip file includes all the files required to install the connector.

-1. Browse to the [Alfresco Support Portal](https://community.hyland.com/customer-portal/5097/downloads/alfresco){:target="_blank"}, download `alfresco-onedrive-integration-2.x.x.zip` and extract the contents:
+1. Browse to the [Hyland Community](https://community.hyland.com/customer-portal/5097/downloads/alfresco){:target="_blank"}, download `alfresco-onedrive-integration-2.x.x.zip` and extract the contents:

     * `onedrive-springboot-2.x.x.jar`
     * `alfresco-ooi-content-model.xml`